4bumuhammad/terraform-module-build-docker-image-container-postgres-mount/TF-Module-docker-postgres-container/README.md

     ❯ terraform -chdir=./TF-Module-docker-postgres-container init

             Initializing the backend...
             Initializing modules...
-            - stage2_manage_directory in modules/stage2-manage-directory

             Initializing provider plugins...
-            - Finding latest version of hashicorp/external...
             - Reusing previous version of kreuzwerker/docker from the dependency lock file
+            - Reusing previous version of hashicorp/null from the dependency lock file
+            - Reusing previous version of hashicorp/local from the dependency lock file
-            - Finding latest version of hashicorp/null...
+            - Reusing previous version of hashicorp/external from the dependency lock file
-            - Installing hashicorp/external v2.3.3...
+            - Using previously-installed hashicorp/local v2.5.1
-            - Installed hashicorp/external v2.3.3 (signed by HashiCorp)
+            - Using previously-installed hashicorp/external v2.3.3
             - Using previously-installed kreuzwerker/docker v3.0.2
-            - Installing hashicorp/null v3.2.2...
-            - Installed hashicorp/null v3.2.2 (signed by HashiCorp)
+            - Using previously-installed hashicorp/null v3.2.2

-            Terraform has made some changes to the provider dependency selections recorded in the .terraform.lock.hcl file.
-Review those changes and commit them to your version control system if they represent changes you intended to make.

             Terraform has been successfully initialized!